Marufovv/Marufovv/README.md

 ---

 ### 👨‍💻 About Me:
-- 🎓 Student of Fergana State University (FARDU)
+- 🎓 Student from Uzbekistan 🇺🇿
 - 📊 Passionate about Data Analysis
 - 🚀 Currently learning Advanced DAX
 - 🎯 Goal: Become a Professional Data Analyst